niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 ## Graph-Like Data Models
 1. Natural for many-to-many relationships
 2. An equally powerful use of graphs is to provide a consis‐ tent way of storing completely different types of objects in a single datastore.
+3. Graph databases go in the opposite direction, targeting use cases where anything is potentially related to everything

 ### Property Graph Model
 1. You can think of a graph store as consisting of two relational tables, one for vertices and one for edges